cwells/doc2/README.rst

                           destination directory
     -p PATTERN, --pattern=PATTERN
                           convert files matching pattern
-    -r ROOT, --root=ROOT  the root element, files will be split at every one of these -a ATTR, --attribute=ATTR
+    -r ROOT, --root=ROOT  the root element(s).
+Only elements below these will be processed.
+    -a ATTR, --attribute=ATTR
                           files will be named for this attribute of the ROOT element -f FORMAT, --format=FORMAT